scmschmidt/wmp_log_extract/README.md

                          maximum        0.0          102.2
 ```

+You can see for the 28th the values of `memory.low` and `memory.current` for `SAP.slice`.
+Below also the maximum and minimum value is displayed.
+The unit is byte.

-### Display only the data for `memory.current` and `memory.swap.current` of all cgroups on a specific month with a more convinient unit
+### Display only the data for `memory.current` and `memory.swap.current` of all cgroups on a specific month with a more convenient unit

 ```
  # ./wmp_log_extract.py  --unit GiB --timestamp '^2020-09' --param memory.current,memory.swap.current